 Dwarf trees are smaller and more contained.
 Many are ideal for espalier-style growing.

 Their fruit production is typically small, but they take up far less room in the backyard than larger cultivars.
 You can also fit more trees in one area, providing a wider array of tastes and longer periods of fruit availability.
 They’re easier to harvest from too.

 Unfortunately, dwarf trees tend to have weaker root systems.
 They’re more susceptible to being blown over during strong storms, and can even topple over under a heavy fruit crop.
 Be sure to grow these dwarf trees against a fence or with adequate support.

 The full-size trees don’t have the same issues with their roots, but they are larger and thus demand more space.
-In exchange for a significant yield, you’ll need to use ladders and pole clips to prune these trees, and a fruit picker like this one available from Amazon to harvest most of the apples.
+In exchange for a significant yield, you’ll need to use ladders and pole clips to prune these trees, and a fruit picker to harvest most of the apples.